totten/pathload-poc/README.md

     * If your plugin is the only one to include `cloud-file-io` (specifically `cloud-file-io@1.2.3.phar`), then it will load your version.
     * If another plugin includes a newer version (`cloud-file-io@1.5.0.phar`), then that will be loaded instead.
     * If another plugin includes an older version (`cloud-file-io@1.0.0.phar`), then that will be ignored.
     * The choice of "best available version" abides SemVer and its compatibility rules -- version 1.5.0 can automatically replace 1.2.3 and 1.0.0.
 But 2.0.0 may not automatically replace 1.5.0.

-## Usage (Example)
+## Usage (Attached example)

-There is a small example project in this repo.
+There is a small [example project](./example) in this repo.
 You can see it in action as:

 ```bash
 cd example